danielpowney/multi-rating/readme.txt

 == Changelog ==

 = 4.0 =
+* New: Fully WPML compatible
+* New: Added filters for entries query: select, from, join, where, order by, group by and limit
+* New: Added support for Font Awesome 4.3.0
+* New: Added sorting by entry count for equal ratings.
+* Bug: Updated jQuery .on("hover") to .on("mouseenter mouseleave") as this was removed in jQuery 1.9
-* New template system
+* New: Added in-built template system
-* Added lots of new actions & filters
+* New: Added more options to the Rating Results List widget (formally Top Rating Results widget) including taxonomy, terms, result type, show filter, filter label, show rank, header and sort by.
+* New: Added a setting to be able to default hide the Multi Rating meta box.
+* New: Added more sorting options to rating results in the WP-admin.
-* Added CSS cursor pointer on hover of star rating icons
+* New: Added CSS cursor pointer on hover of star rating icons.
+* Bug: Fixed AJAX returning rating result where rating results position for a post is do not show.
+* Tweak: Renamed all shortcodes to have a prefix mr_ (old shortcode names are deprecated but will still work). display_rating_form => mr_rating_form, display_rating_results => mr_rating_results and display_top_rating_results => mr_rating_results_list
-* Renamed the Top Rating Results widget to Rating Results List widget and added more options
+* Tweak: Renamed the Top Rating Results widget to Rating Results List widget which is more generic and supports different sorting mechanisms.
-* API & shortcode changes
-* Fully WPML compatible
+* Tweak: Refactored all shortcodes, widgets and the correspnding API functions to use new template system.
+Renamed some shortcode attributes names, widget options names and API function parameters to improve consistency.
+* Tweak: Improved readability of frontend JS
+* Tweak: General CSS improvements
+* Tweak: Removed the view more functionality.
+This will added again later utilising AJAX instead of a page refresh.
+* Tweak: Renamed the display_top_rating_results() API function to display_rating_results_list() (old API function is deprecated, but will still work).
+* Tweak: Renamed the following API parameters and shortcode attributes: show_category_filter => show_filter (deprecated show_category_filter) and category_label_text => filter_label_text (deprecated category_label_text)
+* Important: Deleted class-rating-results.php file as it's no longer needed.
+* Important: Deleted template functions from class-rating-form.php.
+* Important: Deleted actions that no longer make sense due to the new template system.
+If you've used these actions to modify the template, it will no longer work: mrp_display_top_rating_results, mrp_display_rating_results and mrp_display_rating_form
+* Important: Moved common sorting functions from API to utils class.

 = 3.2.1 =
 * Added loading spinner when saving rating form